CheckPointSW/CloudGuardIaaS/common/vWAN configuration script/README.md

 # vWAN Automatic configuration script
-This script was created for easy NVA gateways configuration in Smart Console by automating the process of adding the gateways objects to Smart Console, establishing SIC, disabling anti-spoofing for internal and external interfaces, and installing policy.
+This script was created for easy NVA gateways configuration in Smart Console by automating the process of adding the gateways objects to Smart Console, establishing SIC, and installing policy.

 ## Preconditions: